SahanDev00/cargo_ton/README.md

 This project has been created with React and Tailwind.

 Name: Dumidu Sahan Wijerathne.
-Front End Developer - React.
+Front End Developer Intern - React.
 Email: Dumidus86@gmail.com